entuland/wesh/README.md

 Once you're done with your build, go to the Canvas block and right click it: you'll be asked to provide a name for your mesh (you can type any text in there, with uppercases and any symbol).

-Here you can also decide whether or not to generate a backup matrix and you can specify what variants you want your mesh to be available in.
+Here you can also decide whether or not to generate a backup matrix which you can later import to recreate the build, you can also specify what variants you want your mesh to be available in.

 Backup matrices are additional files that record your build's colors.
 The mod doesn't use them as of now, and even if it did, it would only allow you to rebuild your creation using wool blocks.
 These files can be safely omitted if you're not worried about rebuilding your creations (that is, if you don't dismantle them or if you don't care about recapturing them).